bohessner/vscode/README.md

 # vscode
-Integrate git and more here Bo
+Integrate git and more here Bo, igen